mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 -2°C Snow
 ```

-Cool, so what?
-So, our goal is similar to above where now we want to expose `Johnson()` to our LLM and answer the original problem statement 🤩.
-But why stop there?
+Cool, so learning what we did in the previous example, we can probably use `Johnson()` to get an answer to the question posed in the beginning of the article.

+But why stop there? 🤔

 ## Agent Mania

-Let's see how we can utilize `Smith()` and `Johnson()` together 👥 to answer a more meaningful question :
+Let's see how we can utilize `Smith()` and `Johnson()` together 👥 to answer a more interesting question.
+Like before, we start with the prompt and view the output.

 ```python